Loading...

 In December 2024, Microsoft CEO Satya Nadella declared on the BG2 podcast that “SaaS is dead.”
 The comment sent ripples across the technology industry and sparked intense debate.
 After all, software-as-a-service has shaped enterprise computing for nearly two decades, accounting for a significant share of global IT spending and powering digital transformation across industries.

-Yet, when we examine that statement through API DOTS’ analytical lens, a clearer reality emerges.
+Yet, when we examine that statement through the API DOTS analytical lens, a clearer reality emerges.
 SaaS is not dying; it is transforming.
 The traditional model of standalone cloud applications is evolving into AI-native, intelligence-driven platforms where automation, copilots, and data orchestration redefine value delivery.

 SaaS is not being replaced by AI.
 It is absorbing AI.
 The delivery model remains intact: subscription-based, cloud-native, continuously updated, but the intelligence layer is becoming core rather than optional.
 In 2026, SaaS is not disappearing; it is transitioning into its next phase as the foundation of the AI-powered software economy.